Learn all about Diesel Oil

 Additionally, due to the higher compression ratios found in diesel engines compared to gas engines, diesel oils have to have additional detergents added to them in order to combat combustion byproducts found in diesel engines.

-However, if you choose to go this route, it is vital that you make sure that the diesel oil you choose meets the viscosity and specification requirements of your vehicle’s engine.
+However, if you choose to go this route, it is vital that you make sure that the oil you choose meets the viscosity and specification requirements of your vehicle’s engine.
 For example, if your vehicle’s owner’s manual indicates that your engine needs a 5W-30 oil that meets API SN guidelines, you must use a diesel oil that also meets these specifications.
 Amsoil oils will list these specifications on any oil’s product page.
 For instance, if you look at the product page for Amsoil Signature Series Max-Duty Synthetic Diesel Oil 5W-30, it says at the bottom of the page that it meets the specifications for API SN.

 In short, while it is probably better to use oil specifically manufactured for gasoline-powered engines, it is generally safe, and sometimes beneficial, to use diesel engine oils in your gas-powered vehicle.